Nike-Inc/Willow/README.md

 let log = Logger(logLevels: [.debug, .info], writers: writers)
 ```

-To apply modifiers consistently to strings, `LogModifierWriter` objects should call `modifyMessage(message:logLevel:)` to create a new string based on the original string with all the modifiers applied in order.
+To apply modifiers consistently to strings, `LogModifierWriter` objects should call `modifyMessage(_:logLevel)` to create a new string based on the original string with all the modifiers applied in order.

 ```swift
 open func writeMessage(_ message: String, logLevel: LogLevel) {